Stay tuned to our new posts and updates! Click to join us on WhatsApp L&C-Whatsapp & Telegram telegram Channel

 Today’s Motivation

-<div class=at-above-post addthis_tool data-url=https://learningandcreativity.com/merry-christmas-2013/></div>L&C wishes all its readers and authors a Merry Christmas<!-- AddThis Advanced Settings above via filter on get_the_excerpt --><!-- AddThis Advanced Settings below via filter on get_the_excerpt --><!-- AddThis Advanced Settings generic via filter on get_the_excerpt --><!-- AddThis Share Buttons above via filter on get_the_excerpt --><!-- AddThis Share Buttons below via filter on get_the_excerpt --><div class=at-below-post addthis_tool data-url=https://learningandcreativity.com/merry-christmas-2013/></div><!-- AddThis Share Buttons generic via filter on get_the_excerpt -->
+<div class=at-above-post addthis_tool data-url=https://learningandcreativity.com/importance-target-life/></div>When you endeavor to achieve your goals, make sure you are heading towards the right direction.<!-- AddThis Advanced Settings above via filter on get_the_excerpt --><!-- AddThis Advanced Settings below via filter on get_the_excerpt --><!-- AddThis Advanced Settings generic via filter on get_the_excerpt --><!-- AddThis Share Buttons above via filter on get_the_excerpt --><!-- AddThis Share Buttons below via filter on get_the_excerpt --><div class=at-below-post addthis_tool data-url=https://learningandcreativity.com/importance-target-life/></div><!-- AddThis Share Buttons generic via filter on get_the_excerpt -->